-Fixed income attracts $132 billion in third-quarter, asset managers snap losing streak
+Fixed income attracts $132 billion in third quarter, asset managers snap losing streak

-LONDON Fixed income products attracted $132 billion of net inflows in the third quarter, the latest data from research provider eVestment showed on Tuesday.
+LONDON (Reuters) - Fixed income products attracted $132 billion of net inflows in the third quarter, the latest data from research provider eVestment showed on Tuesday.

 Although there has been talk of a "great rotation" out of deflation plays such as bonds and into assets expected to do well as inflation rises, investors continued to dump equities in the third quarter, withdrawing a net $116 billion, eVestment's data showed.